roto65/Klotski/index.md

 This page contains all the documentation associated for the **Klotski** project.

+The specifications for this project are contained in [this document](/resources/Documents/Project_Specification.pdf).

 Please note that, due to the large size of some diagrams, sometimes you'll need to use the zoom function of your browser of choice.